laurapacilio/laurapacilio.github.io/resume.md

 ## Summary
 ---
 <br>
-* **Ten years** of creating a wide range of technical materials (journal research papers, API docs, knowledge bases, blog posts) for an equally wide range of audiences (scientists, software engineers, end users, etc.)
+I have **10+ years** creating a wide range of technical content for an equally wide range of audiences, including scientists, software engineers, and end users.
-* A proven history of advocating for the user experience and leveraging **user research** to guide documentation strategy
+* User advocate who uses **user research and metrics** to guide documentation strategy
 * Experience designing and implementing **information architecture** from the ground up
-* Experience working closely with engineering teams and SMEs
-* Experience with **agile** software development teams, practices, and tools
+* Understands **agile** software development teams, practices, and tools
+* Consistently builds strong relationships with engineering, product management, and SMEs
-* Ability to work cross-functionally to deliver large, multistage projects
+* Strong **project management skills** to deliver large, multistage projects
-* Excellent interpersonal and analytic skills
-* Enthusiasm for learning new technology and making it accessible to others
+* Passionate about learning technology and making it accessible to others
 <br><br>
 <br>